SFDO-Community-Sprints/indicators-documentation/docs/setup-salesforce-indicators/add-to-lightning-page.md

 **💡Design Tips**
 * For one or two Bundles on the Page it is nice to show an Icon, Title, and Description for each Bundle.
 * For Bundles with medium icons it may be OK to not show the Title and Description.
+* Using Dynamic Forms Title Style, you can add Indicator Bundles between field sections so that your Indicators are related to the fields nearby

 **⚠️ Things to Note**